 Simple English definitions for legal terms

-Read a random definition: valuation
+Read a random definition: weight of evidence

 A book-value stock is a type of stock that is offered to executives at a price based on the company's book value, rather than its market value.
 This means that executives can buy the stock at a lower price and then sell it back to the company at a higher price once the book value has increased.
 It is a way for companies to incentivize their executives and reward them for their contributions to the company's success.